ogr09/phantomjs_doc_ja/Users.md

+## Open-source Projects

+The following open-source projects are using PhantomJS as part of the testing workflow:

+* Modernizr
+* CodeMirror
+* Ember.js
+* YUI3

+## Organizations

 [1minus1 Ltd](http://1minus1.com) uses PhantomJS to run Jasmine tests on TeamCity continuous integration server.

 [Apache Thrift](http://thrift.apache.org) uses PhantomJS combined with QUnit for the test suite.